Project Proposal

 The addresses associated with the candidates are made public[^1].
 They are included in the Election JSON too.

-and nf
+cmx and nf roots

 Once the snapshot height is reached, i.e. when voting starts,